uoitsci/pi-labs/content/lab/ssdisplay1.md

 ## Test program

 Once connected as in the above diagram, you can test if everything was properly connected using the following program.
-This program displays 'AbCd:
+This program displays 'AbCd':

 {{< highlight python >}}
 segment = SevenSegment(address=0x70)